segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 Yes.
 This can be useful if some of these fields contain information you don't want collected.

-For example, suppose your website allows users to view a receipt for purchases at the URL `https://mywebsite.com/store/purchases`.
-Users click on a link that redirects to that specific URL, your app sets a `receiptId` in the query string, and the appropriate receipt will be returned.
-You also send Track call to Segment from this page.
+For example, imagine that your website allows users to view a receipt for purchases at the URL `https://mywebsite.com/store/purchases`.
+Your users click a link that redirects to that specific URL, your app sets a `receiptId` in the query string, and returns the appropriate receipt.
+You also send a Track call to Segment from this page.

 Since this `receiptId` could contain sensitive information, you can stop the context field `page.url` from being sent in your Track call by overwriting the field in the `options` parameter like so: